stakater/stakater-docs/docs/content/sre/machinepools/machinepools.md

 Volume Snapshots are backups of volumes for `SAAP workloads`.

-By default backups are taken daily and are retained for 3 days.
+By default, backups are taken daily and are retained for 3 days.
 So at any given instance 3 day old backups for `SAAP workloads` are kept.

 ## Network Requirements